ao5357/library-roi-calc/readme.md

 In order to provide a speedy experience and minimize the download size of the calculator, the HTML file links to the the most recent minimized jQuery 1 branch point release hosted by on Google's CDN.
 You may wish to self-host your own version of jQuery.
 The calculator now relies on jQuery 1.7 or greater, but only for the ```.on()``` method, so if you use a lower version of jQ you should be able to adapt the event to ```.bind()```.

 The JavaScript uses a jQuery method for calculating totals, so any form on a page classed "calculator" with a semantically-correct table of the same basic structure as the provided example will work.
 You can even have multiple calculators per page!
 [Note: if you intend to load forms into the DOM after page load, you will have to augment the event bindings to bubble from a reasonable container selector]

+##Accessibility
+This form provides a11y features for various circumstances.

+In the case of users with JavaScript disabled, a ```<noscript>``` tag provides some textual support.
+Likewise, the hidden help text is hidden using JavaScript, so those elements will appear if JS is turned off.

+The HTML semantics likewise provide accessibility help.
+The results of calculations are put in ```<output>``` elements, though the WAI-ARIA liveregion state is not augmented at this time.
+Each row only has one input, so tab order does not require overrides.

+A per-site accessibility improvement for non-JavaScript users is post-form processing on the server side.
+Since different server environments use different scripting languages, this (not required) step is left as an exercise to the kit user.